nianswe/photoblog/README.md

 * Home page with view of all Published photos
 * Create Blog post with upload image as authenticated user
 * View Blogposts in list as authenticated user
-* View specific Blogpost as authenticated user
+* View specific Blog post as authenticated user
-* Edit specific Blogpost from View specific Blogpost as authenticated user
+* Edit specific Blog post from View specific Blogpost as authenticated user
 * Register User Account
 * Log in as a User.
 * Setup external storage for images/photos in Cloudinary